 Today, on my first blog post back from being on the mend, I have decided to make sure that I take proactive measures to avoid any unnecessary sicknesses (and the subsequent time away from the office that comes with said sickness) at all cost.

-Here are my top 5 Simple Ways to prevent Illness this Winter.
+5 Simple Ways to Prevent Illness this Winter

 Pretty Tip: If you’ve recently been to a place where lots of illnesses are present, like the hospital, or a sick friend’s home, change clothing and take a shower when you get home.
 This can help to prevent sickness from any germs riding along on your clothes or skin.

 Better Safe Than Sorry- Keeping your hands clean won’t do you any good if the environment around you is unclean.
 It is just as critical that you keep the commonly used things in your home, like door knobs and light switches, disinfected as well.
 Even if your hands are kept spotless, these items are touched by just about everyone who comes into your home, and there is no way to know if they may have unknowingly brought infectious agents into your house.
 This is especially important if you commonly have children in your home.

 Pretty Tip: In lieu of actually scrubbing down your entire home on a daily basis, try spraying Lysol or another disinfectant on the doorknobs and commonly used surfaces of your home.
 For a natural solution to germs, try spraying down the area with vinegar and wiping it clean.

 Maintain A Health Diet & Exercise Routine- One of the best mechanisms for fighting off illnesses is the one possessed by your body, your immune system.
 It is important, especially during the winter months with so many people sick with colds or flues, to maintain a healthy diet and exercise routine, to keep your immune system in tip top shape.
 This can help prevent sickness before it even takes hold, and will help to ensure that even if you catch one you will spend less time in bed fighting it off.